stefastra/xalarwse/README.md

 # xalarwse
 An instant messenger based around a single group.

-Made for fun using WatsonTcp.
+Made just for fun.
+You need WatsonTcp from NuGet to modify the code, but it is included in the executable's folder.

 ## Client
 - Enter your preferred username